 Elements of Solicitation

-Most crimes can be paired with solicitation, such that a ringleader for a gang of thieves can be charged with soliciting the burglary without having to have participated in the actual burglary.
+Most crimes can be paired with solicitation, such that a ringleader for a gang of thieves can be charged with soliciting the burglary without having to participate in the actual burglary.

-Subsequent Crime Need Not Be Committed
+Subsequent Crime Does Not Need To Be Committed

 Defenses to Solicitation Charges

-Punishment for Solicitation
+Punishment for Solicitation Crimes